-Thanks to the charm and magic of a certain ’90s movie, the London district of Notting Hill has been etched onto every tourist’s mental map as a fashionable and quintessentially London destination.
-Whether you want to peruse chic boutiques, rummage for that ideal antique or simply have a go at icing a cupcake, there is plenty to do in this quirky West London area.
+Thanks to the charm of a certain 90s movie, Notting Hill has been etched onto every tourist’s mental map as a quintessentially London destination.
+Whether you want to rummage through Portobello Market, browse Lutyens & Rubinstein, or visit the famous blue door.
+There’s plenty to do in this West London neighbourhood.

-This shrine to confectionery creates every conceivable type of sweet treat, from elaborately iced cakes and personalised chocolates to an incredible selection of lavishly decorated biscuits.
-Not only is Biscuiteers the perfect place to pick up a special gift, they also offer afternoon tea, as well as the Biscuiteers School of Icing, where you can learn to create your own deliciously intricate masterpieces.
+This shrine to confectionery creates every conceivable type of sweet treat: from elaborately iced cakes and personalised chocolates to an incredible selection of lavishly decorated biscuits.
+Not only is Biscuiteers the perfect place to pick up a special gift, there’s also afternoon tea on offer – as well as the Biscuiteers School of Icing, where you can learn to create your own deliciously intricate masterpieces.

-Founded in 2009 by literary agents, Lutyens and Rubinstein is a wonderful bookshop that features hundreds of fiction and non-fiction titles, including children’s stories, art and poetry.
+Founded in 2009 by literary agents, Lutyens and Rubinstein is a wonderful bookshop that features hundreds of fiction and non-fiction titles – including children’s stories, art and poetry.
 With a commitment to considered and expert service, they offer personal shoppers for anyone with a gift voucher of more than £100.
-Bibliophiles can look into their mail order services, including A Year In Books and A Year With One Author.
-There is also plenty on offer beyond the printed page, including a crockery range and tote bags.
+Bibliophiles can look into their mail-order services, including a Year In Books and a Year With One Author.
+There is also plenty on offer beyond the printed page, including a unique crockery range and artistic tote bags.

 The wow factor hits the moment you lay eyes on this Grade II-listed building in Powis Square.
 Built in 1887 as a church, the curved red brick romanesque façade of the Tabernacle now hosts live music, boxing matches, theatre shows and art exhibitions.
 In the summer, the bar and kitchen move outside to a gorgeous garden courtyard.
 The menu is Caribbean with light bites – think wings, squid and fritters – and mains: curries, dhal puri and jerk chicken to name a few.